 This child shocked the stuff out of mom and dad by reading a sentence that was FAR above their age or grade level early in life.
 This child spontaneously started reading, possibly without learning either phonics or sight words in the traditional ways.

 Most of these children are sight readers who memorize every word after very little exposure.
 This child may or may not read much to themselves though.
-Children that spontaneously read early may do so only to play their favorite video games.
+Children who spontaneously read early may do so only to play their favorite video games.
 Some are keeping up with an older sibling.
-Some are passionate to learn more about something that interests them.
+Some are passionate about learning more about something that interests them.
+These children are sometimes have hyperlexia, a condition that goes beyond just early reading.

 These children may still need to be pushed to read out loud to parents from early readers.
 They will need to learn how to pronounce unusual words they find in the text.
 These children also may struggle with spelling as they get older.
 They may need to learn phonics for spelling since they did not learn it for reading.

 Don’t worry, this is normal.
-Most children lack the ability to picture a story in their minds while reading before this age and still need pictures to help them grasp the story.
+Most children cannot picture a story in their minds while reading before this age and still need pictures to help them grasp the story.

 Parents of an Early Reader should continue to read to their child from picture books, chapter books, and more difficult texts.
 When your child is 8 or 9, start working on a phonics-based spelling program if your child shows signs of struggling with spelling.